 The safety of the staff, public, volunteers, and contractors is of paramount importance during an event.
-And event organizers are responsible to ensure the security of everyone.
+And event organizers are responsible for ensuring the security of everyone.
 For this purpose, most organizers use different public safety solutions, such as crowd control barriers.
-In this article, we are going to talk about six steps to have a safe and effective strategy for crowd management.
+In this article, we are going to talk about six steps to implementing a safe and effective strategy for crowd management.

 - Team leaders and department heads

 Based on the type of event and the size of the venue, estimating your attendance will be crucial.
 Advanced ticket sales are an excellent idea and can make safety planning much easier.
 Make sure the venue has enough capacity for your anticipated attendance.
 If you think that the event may exceed capacity, you will need a strategy to deal with the situation.
 The site you have chosen should be prepared to accommodate accessibility for people of all ages and mobility capabilities.